berkaycakmak/berkaycakmak/README.md

 ### Hi there 👋

-- I’m Berkay Cakmak aka @brkayckmak
+- I’m Berkay Cakmak aka @berkaycakmak

 - I’m interested in data science and telecommunication technologies.